fpdavis/Nibbler-Twisted-Tale/README.md

 * Joystick support
 * Center the playfield - it is pretty good but could be better
 * Correct player and pellet size on resize
-* Implement sounds using Howler.js with sprites https://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library?
+* Implement sounds using Howler.js with sprites? https://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library?

 ### Changes (oldest to newest):